telerik/winforms-docs/dock/dock.md

 * The __RadDock__ control provides a container that holds dockable windows.
 This container can fill the entire client area of a Form, or can be limited to any rectangular area you choose to manage.

-* Tool windows can be dragged outside their containers ("floating"), dragged to other containers, collapsed against the side of the RadDock and transformed to tabbed documents.
-Tool windows are supported by the ToolWindow control.
-You can place other controls within a ToolWindow.
+* Tool windows can be dragged outside their containers ("floating"), dragged to other containers, collapsed against the side of the **RadDock** and transformed to tabbed documents.
+Tool windows are supported by the **ToolWindow** control.
+You can place other controls within a **ToolWindow**.

 * Tabbed documents can be switched between, floated, resized, dragged, to arrange in various configurations and closed.
 Tabbed documents are supported by the DocumentWindow control.
 You can place other controls within a DocumentWnidow.

-* The `Advanced Layout Designer` gives you fully interactive design-time control over the number, position, and properties of DockWindows within a __RadDock__.
+* The *Advanced Layout Designer* gives you fully interactive design-time control over the number, position, and properties of **DockWindows** within a __RadDock__.

-* __RadDock__ collects and uses the information about the state of each DockWindow - FloatingSize, FloatingLocation, AutoHideSize, PreviousPosition, AutoHidePostion, etc. dynamically.
+* __RadDock__ collects and uses the information about the state of each **DockWindow** - **FloatingSize**, **FloatingLocation**, **AutoHideSize**, **PreviousPosition**, **AutoHidePostion**, etc. dynamically.

 * The __CloseAction__ property allows control over the window’s Close behavior.

-* Different sizing modes (Auto, Relative, Absolute, Fill) virtually any layout scenario can be easily achieved.
+* Different sizing modes (*Auto*, *Relative*, *Absolute*, *Fill*) virtually any layout scenario can be easily achieved.
 The user has complete control over sizing and layout behavior.

-* RadSplitContainer composes a SplitContainerLayoutStrategy, which handles any layout request for this container.
+* **RadSplitContainer** composes a **SplitContainerLayoutStrategy**, which handles any layout request for this container.
 If the available size modes are not enough to fit into a layout scenario, then the entire layout strategy may be easily replaced/extended with a custom one.

-* __RadDock__ stores all sizing information per panel in a separate object allows for easy transition from one state to another and vice-versa without loosing the sizing information for each state.
+* __RadDock__ stores all sizing information per panel in a separate object, it allows easy transition from one state to another and vice-versa without loosing the sizing information for each state.

-* `Load Layout` allows for restoring previous scene at 100% - a layout persistence operation should now only serialize/deserialize the sizing info of each panel in order to completely store/restore its position on a split container.
+* **Load Layout** allows restoring previous scene at 100% - a layout persistence operation should now only serialize/deserialize the sizing info of each panel in order to completely store/restore its position on a split container.

-* Re-dock support (transition to previous docked or floating state of Dock Windows) has been completely revisited for the new RadDock implementation.
+* Re-dock support (transition to previous docked or floating state of Dock Windows) has been completely revisited for the new **RadDock** implementation.
 A service-based semantic is introduced, which saves a window’s state just before any dock operation is about to occur, and this state can easily be restored later on, upon user request (such as double-clicking a window’s caption area).
 This allows for exact transition to previous state - floating to docked and vice-versa.
-Even more, if an application requires completely custom redock semantic, it may be easily replaced by registering a custom service, which handles internal Save/Restore requests, made by the framework.
+Even more, if an application requires completely custom re-dock semantic, it may be easily replaced by registering a custom service, which handles internal Save/Restore requests, made by the framework.

 This sample RSS Reader implements __RadDock__ and several other Telerik UI for WinForms controls.
-Docked tool windows contain "Feed Subscriptions" and "Feed Items".
-A floating tool window contains the "Behavior" options.
-At bottom left, the "Output" tool window is shown collapsed against the bottom edge.
+Docked tool windows contain "*Feed Subscriptions*" and "*Feed Items*".
+A floating tool window contains the "*Behavior*" options.
+At bottom left, the "*Output*" tool window is shown collapsed against the bottom edge.
 The lower right side of the application displays tabbed documents containing articles.

 ![dock-overview 001](images/dock-overview001.png)